lnlp/LMIC-node/README.md

 **STM32_POST_INITSERIAL_DELAY_MS**
 For STM32 boards a delay is inserted after initializing the serial port.
 This is a workaround to prevent that the first output send to the serial port gets lost.
-This value is defined in STM32 boards BSF but can be overridden in platformio.ini.
+This value is defined in STM32 boards BSF but can be overridden in platformio.ini (the override option was added for testing purposes).

 ### 4.3 LoRaWAN library settings